 Unity Catalog makes running secure analytics in the cloud simple, and provides a division of responsibility that helps limit the reskilling or upskilling necessary for both administrators and end users of the platform.
 See What is Unity Catalog?.

 The lakehouse makes data sharing within your organization as simple as granting query access to a table or view.
 For sharing outside of your secure environment, Unity Catalog features a managed version of Delta Sharing.

 DevOps, CI/CD, and task orchestration

 The development lifecycles for ETL pipelines, ML models, and analytics dashboards each present their own unique challenges.
 Databricks allows all of your users to leverage a single data source, which reduces duplicate efforts and out-of-sync reporting.
 By additionally providing a suite of common tools for versioning, automating, scheduling, deploying code and production resources, you can simplify your overhead for monitoring, orchestration, and operations.
 Workflows schedule Databricks notebooks, SQL queries, and other arbitrary code.
 Repos let you sync Databricks projects with a number of popular git providers.
 For a complete overview of tools, see Developer tools and guidance.

 Databricks leverages Apache Spark Structured Streaming to work with streaming data and incremental data changes.
 Structured Streaming integrates tightly with Delta Lake, and these technologies provide the foundations for both Delta Live Tables and Auto Loader.
-See What is Apache Spark Structured Streaming?.
+See Streaming on Databricks.